dgonza49/AssemblyProject/README.md

 # AssemblyProject
-This program was written in Visual Studios
+This program was written in Visual Studios.
 Run the program in that environment.
 Note: Running this program through dosbox or another emulator may require more advanced setup.